daniel-baez/tmux_nvr/README.md

 - `prefix + _`<br/>
   split current pane full width vertically

-Newly created panes always have the same path as the original pane plus same NVIM_LISTEN_ADDRESS Newly created windows have a randomized NVIM_LISTEN_ADDRESS
+Newly created panes always have the same path and NVIM_LISTEN_ADDRESS as the original pane.
+Newly created windows and sessions have a randomized NVIM_LISTEN_ADDRESS

 ### Prerequisites